aws/eks-anywhere/CONTRIBUTING.md

 ### GitHub Issues

-Used to file bugs, work items, and feature requests with actionable items/issues (Please refer to the "Reporting Bugs/Feature Requests" section below for more information).
+GitHub Issues are used to file bugs, work items, and feature requests with actionable items/issues (Please refer to the "Reporting Bugs/Feature Requests" section below for more information).

 Labels:
 * "\<area\>" - area of project that issue is related to (create, upgrade, flux, test, etc.)